James Talarico: Early life and education

-Talarico earned a Bachelor of Arts degree in government from the University of Texas at Austin, where he organized students for tuition relief.
-He was a member of the Friar Society, the University of Texas's oldest honor society.
-He later earned a Master of Education degree in education policy from Harvard University.

-In August 2022, while a member of the Texas House of Representatives, Talarico began pursuing a Master of Divinity at Austin Presbyterian Theological Seminary.
+Before earning his Bachelor of Arts degree in government from the University of Texas at Austin, he organized students for tuition relief.
+Talarico later earned a Master of Education degree in education policy from the Harvard Graduate School of Education, and went on to receive a Master of Arts in theological studies at Austin Presbyterian Theological Seminary but has not yet completed his Master of Divinity there.